 The 340B program was created to meet a congressional objective to “stretch scarce federal resources as far as possible, reaching more eligible patients and providing more comprehensive services.”
 It is a vital tool to provide care to those in need by mitigating the immediate and long-term impacts of high and rising drug prices and helps us carry out our Mission of providing compassionate, personalized care to all, with special attention to those most vulnerable.

 While the 340B program has been shown to benefit patients, there is talk of significantly scaling back the program, which would leave our most vulnerable citizens with less access to the medications and quality healthcare they desperately need.
 To meet the needs of the community and transform healthcare, with drug prices rising rapidly, programs like 340B must exist.

-At Ascension, 51 of our hospitals participate in the 340B program.
-Of these, 23 are critical access hospitals (CAHs), 23 are disproportionate share (DSH) hospitals and the remaining five fall into a variety of other categories, including sole community hospitals, children’s hospitals and rural referral centers.
+At Ascension, 48 of our hospitals participate in the 340B program in fiscal year 2022.
+Of these, 16 are critical access hospitals (CAHs), 24 are disproportionate share (DSH) hospitals and the remaining fall into a variety of other categories, including sole community hospitals, children’s hospitals and rural referral centers.

 There are many examples throughout Ascension of how the reduced drug costs resulting from the 340B program enable us to stretch our resources to expand services for those who are poor and vulnerable.
 Even including discounts received by participation in the 340B program, Ascension still spends $1.5 billion annually on pharmaceuticals.